-- Remediating the harm or threat of harm to human health, safety, and the environment from surface water or groundwater contamination; humanmade contaminates (i.e., PCE, TCE, perchlorate, and hexavalent chromium). - A regulatory agency that issues a directive (unless this is infeasible). - A responsible party that lacks financial resources.
+- Remediate the harm or threat of harm to human health, safety, and the environment from surface water or groundwater contamination (i.e., tetrachloroethene (PCE), trichloroethene (TCE), vinyl chloride (VC), benzene, methyl tert-butyl ether (MTBE), polychlorinated biphenyls (PCBs), dioxins, furans, and 1.4-Dioxane). - A regulatory agency that issues a directive (unless this is infeasible). - A responsible party that lacks financial resources.